 This course is suitable for complete basket making beginners, and also for those with experience of weaving or working three-dimensionally who would like to learn a new technique or brush up their skills.

-The kit included all the specialist cane required to make a small to medium sized basket.
+The kit included all the specialist cane required to make a small to the medium-sized basket.

 8 pieces of approx. 1 – 1.5 metre sections of 5mm glossy lapping cane